ddemidov/amgcl/README.md

 It is also possible to use generic solvers from other libraries, e.g.
 [ViennaCL][ViennaCL].

 The setup phase is completely CPU-based.
-The constracted levels of AMG hierarchy may be stored and used through several [backends][levels].
+The constructed levels of AMG hierarchy may be stored and used through several [backends][levels].
 This allows for transparent acceleration of the solution phase with help of OpenCL, CUDA, or OpenMP technologies.
 See [examples/vexcl.cpp][ex1],